DomovikESP/arduino-alarm-clock-with-human-detection/DOCUMENTATION.md

 ![montage](http://i.imgur.com/ZOWIJvt.png)

-*This te schematic diagram of the HIAC:*
+*This is the schematic diagram of the HIAC:*

 ![schem](http://i.imgur.com/qiYQ4VD.png)